The main symptoms of opioid constipation are:

 Constipation can be more than just uncomfortable.
 If you don’t treat it, you might have pain and cramping in your gut, and your belly may stick out.
 Eventually your intestines might get blocked, which can be dangerous.

 Your best bet is to try to keep the problem from happening.
 When your doctor gives you a prescription for an opioid, ask about ways you can avoid constipation.
 If it does happen, ask your doctor about treatment.
-Call him right away if you feel severe pain.
+Call them right away if you feel severe pain.